ylbgn/aptos-core/ecosystem/node-checker/DEV_NOTES.md

 somewhat nasty coupling, but the alternative is probably overly complex.

 get info about this project to Jing. she can help me with user journey stuff.

+## from meeting with max
+- openapi good
+- rust good

+told him for continuous testing, we'll use non-metrics checks, like consensus.

+websocket / server side events (which is sort of like websockets + long polling (streamed response)). could be good if we decide to do continuous.

+do we use this tool for registration? max thinks yes. we need to verify that the user is running a VFN with a specific chain ID. we can use this as part of registration. make sure the checks are configurable.

+end of week sounds fast.

+openapi tomorrow.